nebari-dev/nebari/docs/source/installation/login.md

 ```

 This will create a user  `<username>` with the initial password provided.
 Omit the password completely if you are using GitHub or Auth0.

 > NOTE: This will also add the user to 'analyst' group.

 ## Login to QHub

-Your new user can now log into QHub proper (not Keycloak's admin console).
+Your new user can now log into the main QHub dashboard (not Keycloak's admin console).

-Visit `https://myqhubsite.com/` (or whatever domain you have chosen for your QHub).
+Visit <https://myqhubsite.com/> (or whatever domain you have chosen for your QHub).

 Click 'Sign in with Keycloak'.